 On days with long period swells or just consistent days of medium to large swell, the visibility at the sea floor can be poor.
 And also on a lot of these days the current is ripping hard, meaning your jig is not tracking the boat effectively.
 Well, these are the conditions where these jigs will shine.

 Using normal sized jigs or plastics you will find that you may be fishing in a good area but the target fish are just outside their visible limit and cannot detect the attractant.
 The larger jig gives the fish much more chance of not only seeing the jig, but also hearing the thud as it hits the bottom (Dhuys and most predator fish love loud noises - just ask your dive buddies about Dhufish swimming up to the anchor chain on drop).
 The problem is that not all fish will hit a huge jig.
 For this reason the assist hanging high jig gets a lot, or even more attention.
 Less aggressive fish like Pinkies will hit the top assists, and the normally aggressive Nannygai also seem to prefer the top hooks.
 Dhufish on the other hand will hit the big jig when feeling aggressive, but normally prefer the top hook after swimming over to watch the large jig for a short time first.
 My favourite technique is to motor right on top of the arch then hold the boat in reverse while I drop right on top of it.
 If its a Dhuy and it doesnt strike on the drop, I give it quite a fast pitched retrieve and normally the top hook will be on before you get 10m off bottom.
 The only downside to big jigs is the sore arm, you can minimise this by making your mate pull the rigs in while you sort out your 'sounder issue'.

-For the deep stuff, we have 7/0 and 9/0 heavy duty, or 11/0 and 13/0 super heavy duty assists.
-These require special split ring pliers to open which are also for sale.
+For the deep stuff, we have 7/0 and 9/0 heavy duty, or 11/0 and 13/0 super heavy duty assists available on the assists page.